 We ensure all students have an equal opportunity to achieve module learning outcomes.
 As such, where appropriate and necessary, students with recognised disabilities may have alternative assignments set that continue to test how successfully they have met the module's learning outcomes.
 Further details on assessment types used on the course you are interested in can be found on the course page, by attending an Open Day or Open Evening, or contacting our teaching staff.

 We are committed to providing timely and appropriate feedback to you on your academic progress and achievement in order to enable you to reflect on your progress and plan your academic and skills development effectively.
 You are also encouraged to seek additional feedback from your course tutors.

-Normally a first or second-class Honours degree in a related subject or professional experience in the area of study.
-All applicants are asked to submit a portfolio of relevant work along with a short written statement outlining the relevance of the programme to their previous experience.
+This course is open to those interested in pursuing a career within the digital media industry.
+Normally a first or second-class Honours degree or professional experience in the area of study is required.
+Applicants are asked to submit a portfolio of relevant work along with a short written statement outlining the relevance of the programme to their previous experience.

 Course enquiries and applications

 Telephone: +44 (0) 1962 827234